tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ### The Drankorian City

 After the treaty of 4547, Tollen prospers.
-Most of the Skaer bitter about Drankorian influence are driven north and east, into their ancestral strongholds in the islands of the western [[Green Sea|Green Sea]], and Tollen becomes a key mixing place and trade center for the rich raw materials flowing from the mountains and forests of the hinterland to the growing cities of the [[Drankorian Empire]] in what is now [[Cymea]] and [[Sembara]].
+Most of the Skaer bitter about Drankorian influence are driven north and east, into their ancestral strongholds in the islands of the [[Western Green Sea]], and Tollen becomes a key mixing place and trade center for the rich raw materials flowing from the mountains and forests of the hinterland to the growing cities of the [[Drankorian Empire]] in what is now [[Cymea]] and [[Sembara]].
 During the pre-treaty conflict, the city is sacked and the wooden walls burned; after peace is established, the first stone walls of the city are built, and the city expands north and west.

 [[Bridgeward]]: West of Aesganstrad, and north of the great Tollen Bridge, build by the Drankorians to facilitate trade from the south and connect to the great Drankorian road stretching south to [[Sembara]].
 Historically and in the present day a major market center, with shops, artisans, and lots of commerce.